-Before I had left the new parking lot at the foot of the mountain, I had called my friend, a Snuneymuwx Knowledge Keeper.
-He happened to be on the mountain, too, surveying the Snuneymuwx Forestry lands on another part of the slope.
+Before I had left the new parking lot at the foot of the mountain, I had called my friend, a Snuneymuxw Knowledge Keeper.
+He happened to be on the mountain, too, surveying the Snuneymuxw Forestry lands on another part of the slope.
 When I awkwardly asked for guidance, thoughts, he told me to be safe, to keep gratitude in my heart.

 I was looking for permission, and seeking clear rules.
 I had hoped for my friend to say it’s ok, go ahead, climb that mountain, enjoy yourself; or to stay off that mountain, that’s a special place, don’t go there.
 I wanted exoneration for my participation.
 Or perhaps I wanted the oversweet taste of guilt.

 Permissions and rules: such is the currency of the disciplinary society, its wealth.
 The Quarantine has presented the perfect crisis to grow the equity of governance.
 The handsome figurehead at the helm has curtailed gathering and curfewed movements with chilling benevolence under every smiling fatherly dictate: Follow orders.
 Control yourselves.
 Together, we can defeat death.
 Have a nice day.